CCrocilla/parkland/README.md

 - [Djangoproject.com - Creating Forms from Models](https://docs.djangoproject.com/en/dev/topics/forms/modelforms/#controlling-which-fields-are-used-with-fields-and-exclude)

-Messages Framework has been implemented in Parkland and here the link source for the studies:
+#### Messages Framework has been implemented in Parkland and here is the link source for the studies:
 - [Djangoproject.com - Messages](https://docs.djangoproject.com/en/4.1/ref/contrib/messages/)

-The most complex developing portions of the Parkland Website application were:
+#### The most complex developing portions of the Parkland Website application were:
-- How to make the booking page properly working
+- The booking page and how to make it work properly
-- The logic associated to it including the filtering on the search page (for Start/End Dates and for Electric Car Recharger) and the interaction between tables into the database to being able to display the correct information.
+- The logic associated to it including the filtering on the search page (for Start/End Dates and for Electric Car Recharger)
+- The interaction between tables into the database to being able to display the correct information on the front-end.
-The following website were inspirational and helped me understanding how to structure the logic on the gravity of the coin entered in the table.
+#### The following website were inspirational and helped me understanding how to structure the logic on the gravity of the coin entered in the table.
 I have customized and created my own code taking inspiration from:
 - [Djangoproject.com - Making queries](https://docs.djangoproject.com/en/4.1/topics/db/queries/)
 - [pythonguides.com](https://pythonguides.com/python-django-filter/)
 - [Thanks to StackOverflow and the Comunity - Difference Queryset](https://stackoverflow.com/questions/5945912/how-to-get-the-difference-of-two-querysets-in-django)